 An Experience that lasts a lifetime.

-Division superintendents can NOT accept entries or late requests.
+Division superintendents cannot accept entries or late requests.

 MISSION STATEMENT: We are dedicated to creating a positive and meaningful impact on youth and the community, while promoting agricultural education through hands on learning opportunities, fostering mentoring systems, encouraging personal growth, and instilling community values.